MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/xamarin-forms/authentication.md

 [!INCLUDE [Configure a native app for authentication](~/mobile-apps/azure-mobile-apps/includes/quickstart/common/register-aad-client.md)]

-## Add The Microsoft Identity Client to your app
+## Add the Microsoft Identity Client to your app

 Open the `TodoApp.sln` solution in Visual Studio and set the `TodoApp.Forms` project as the startup project.